Domain name: Administration

 The right to use a domain name is delegated by domain name registrars, which are accredited by the Internet Corporation for Assigned Names and Numbers (ICANN), the organization charged with overseeing the name and number systems of the Internet.
 In addition to ICANN, each top-level domain (TLD) is maintained and serviced technically by an administrative organization operating a registry.
 A registry is responsible for maintaining the database of names registered within the TLD it administers.
-The registry receives registration information from each domain name registrar authorized to assign names in the corresponding TLD and publishes the information using a special service, the WHOIS protocol.
+The registry receives registration information from each domain name registrar authorized to assign names in the corresponding TLD and publishes the information using a special service, the WHOIS protocol and its successor Registration Data Access Protocol (RDAP).

 Registries and registrars usually charge an annual fee for the service of delegating a domain name to a user and providing a default set of name servers.
 Often, this transaction is termed a sale or lease of the domain name, and the registrant may sometimes be called an "owner", but no such legal relationship is actually associated with the transaction, only the exclusive right to use the domain name.
 More correctly, authorized users are known as "registrants" or as "domain holders".

 ICANN publishes the complete list of TLD registries and domain name registrars.
 Registrant information associated with domain names is maintained in an online database accessible with the WHOIS protocol.
-For most of the 250 country code top-level domains (ccTLDs), the domain registries maintain the WHOIS (Registrant, name servers, expiration dates, etc.) information.
+For most of the 250 country code top-level domains (ccTLDs), the domain registries maintain the WHOIS or RDAP (Registrant, name servers, expiration dates, etc.) information.

 Some domain name registries, often called network information centers (NIC), also function as registrars to end-users.
 The major generic top-level domain registries, such as for the com, net, org, info domains and others, use a registry-registrar model consisting of hundreds of domain name registrars (see lists at ICANN or VeriSign).
 In this method of management, the registry only manages the domain name database and the relationship with the registrars.
 The registrants (users of a domain name) are customers of the registrar, in some cases through additional layers of resellers.

 There are also a few other alternative DNS root providers that try to compete or complement ICANN's role of domain name administration, however, most of them failed to receive wide recognition, and thus domain names offered by those alternative roots cannot be used universally on most other internet-connecting machines without additional dedicated configurations.